explosion/spacy-transformers/README.md

 sequence length.
 This means that longer texts need to be divided into sentences in order to achieve reasonable efficiency.

-`spacy-transformers` handles this internally, and requires that sort of sentence-boundary detection component has been added to the pipeline.
+`spacy-transformers` handles this internally, and requires that a sentence-boundary detection component has been added to the pipeline.
 We
 recommend: